coder/code-server/README.md

 ### Alpha Program 🐣

 We're working on a cloud platform that makes deploying and managing code-server easier.
-Consider running code-server with our experimental flag `--link` if you don't want to worry about
+Consider [updating to 3.6.2](https://github.com/cdr/code-server/releases/tag/v3.6.2) and running code-server with our experimental flag `--link` if you don't want to worry about

 - TLS
 - Authentication